Government of Maryland: District Court

 The Maryland District Court has jurisdiction in minor civil and criminal matters, and in virtually all violations of the Motor Vehicle Law.
 Created by a constitutional amendment in 1970, the court began operating in July 1971.
 It replaced the justices of the peace, the county trial magistrates, the People's Courts (in certain counties), and various minor courts.
-With statewide jurisdiction, the Court functions in every county and Baltimore City.
+With statewide jurisdiction, the Court functions in every county and Baltimore.

 The exclusive jurisdiction of the District Court generally includes all landlord and tenant cases; replevin actions; motor vehicle violations; and criminal cases if the penalty is less than three years imprisonment or does not exceed a fine of $2,500, or both.
 The District Court has concurrent jurisdiction in misdemeanors and certain enumerated felonies, but has little equity jurisdiction.
 Small claims (civil cases involving amounts not exceeding $5,000) also come under the jurisdiction of the District Court.
 In civil cases involving amounts over $5,000 (but not exceeding $25,000), the District Court has concurrent jurisdiction with the circuit courts.
 Since the District Court provides no juries, a person entitled to and electing a jury trial must proceed to the Circuit Court.
 However, appeals from the District Court can be heard de novo in the Circuit Court.

 District Court judges are appointed by the Governor to ten-year terms, subject to Senate confirmation.
 Unlike other judges in the state, they do not stand for election.
 As of October 2003, some 105 judges, including the Chief Judge, who is designated by the Chief Judge of the Supreme Court, serve on the Court.
 As the District Court's administrative head, its Chief Judge appoints administrative judges for each of the twelve districts, subject to the approval of the Chief Judge of the Supreme Court.
 Administered centrally, the District Court of Maryland is funded totally by the State.

 The District Court of Maryland is divided into twelve geographical districts as follows: